FREQUENTLY ASKED QUESTIONS

 What is the structure for the Hybrid model?
 Students in the Hybrid model will have two days of full day in-person instruction per week.
 These days will be divided into cohorts, either Cohort A (Tuesday and Thursday in-person) or Cohort B (Wednesday and Friday in-person).
 Monday will be a fully virtual day for all students and will serve as a launch day for the week.

 How will the Cohorts of students be divided?
-When will this be finalized and communicated?
-The cohorts of students are being divided in grades 1-12 with the intent of keeping siblings and households in the same cohort.
-There are some complexities based on individual family circumstances that are being resolved.
-Students will have their designated cohort communicated on Wednesday, October 28.
-This information is viewable in PowerSchool.
+The cohorts of students in grades 1-12 were established in October with the intent of keeping siblings and households in the same cohort and allowing for complexities based on individual family circumstances and child-care needs.
+Student cohort information is viewable in PowerSchool.
 Most students’ cohorts will align with the alphabetical split below:

 Days of the week in school for